ImplFerris/pico-pico/src/debugging/gdb/finding-main.md

 (gdb) x/wx 0x10000004
 ```

-Example output:
+Example output - actual addresses might differ at your artifacts, use those to follow this chapters:

 ```sh
 0x10000004 <__RESET_VECTOR>:    0x1000010d
 ```

 This value is the address the CPU jumps to after reset.
-The last bit (the "Thumb bit") is always 1, so the actual address is 0x1000010c.
+The last bit (the "Thumb bit") is always 1, so the actual address is `0x1000010c`.
-But you can use either one of them (0x1000010d or 0x1000010c), GDB can handle it.
+But you can use either one of them (`0x1000010d` or `0x1000010c`), GDB can handle it.

-Alternatively, you can also use the readelf program to find the entrypoint address:
+Alternatively, you can also use the `readelf` program to find the entrypoint address:

 ```sh
 arm-none-eabi-readelf -h ./target/thumbv8m.main-none-eabihf/debug/pico-debug